-The Investment Manager identifies companies which are involved in the circular economy sector and integrates an analysis of such companies' Environmental, Social and Governance ("ESG") performance into its investment analysis and investment decisions.
+The Investment Manager identifies companies which operate in the global energy transition sector and integrates an analysis of such companies' Environmental, Social and Governance ("ESG") performance into its investment analysis and investment decisions.

-The Investment Manager carries out its own assessment of the environmental and social performance of companies in which it invests, based on its own research and knowledge of the companies, public information and information (including specialised ESG information) and ratings from external data providers.
+The Investment Manager carries out its own assessment of the environmental performance of companies in which it invests, based on its own research and knowledge of the companies, public information and information (including specialised ESG information) and ratings from external data providers.

-The portfolio construction process excludes holdings deemed inconsistent with the Investment Manager's Responsible Investment Policy or that are involved in certain controversial sectors, as determined by the Investment Manager's Responsible Investing Committee.
-The product does not invest in any company which is not involved in the advancement of the circular economy.
-All investee companies are involved in activities that materially advance the achievement of the circular economy by minimising the use/consumption of resources, enhancing production processes and products to strengthen the circular economy, reducing waste and increasing sustainable recycling, or providing technological solutions enabling or accelerating the achievement of a circular economy.
+The portfolio construction process excludes holdings deemed inconsistent with the Investment Manager's Responsible Investment Policy or that are involved with certain controversial sectors, as determined by the Investment Manager's Responsible Investing Committee.
+The product does not invest in any company which is not involved in the global energy transition sector.
+All investee companies must also be involved in activities that materially advance the achievement of global energy transition.
+The energy transition sector includes, but is not limited to, solar, wind, biomass, hydro, fuel cells and geothermal energy sectors.